 Let me thank those of our residents who have taken the steps to help.
 I will single out just a few.
-Rustenburg Platinum mine, Kumba Iron ore, Northam Platinum, PPC Mine, Cronimet, Godisanang Community Development Trust and the various Stakeholders Associations, the Ratepayers Association, the Chamber of Business and various spheres of government for the support they continue to give the Municipality and deciding to look at the bigger picture of service delivery.
+Rustenburg Platinum mine, Kumba Iron ore, Northam Platinum, PPC Mine, Cronimet, Godisanang Community Development Trust and the various Stakeholders Associations, various spheres of government for the support they have given the Municipality and deciding to look at the bigger picture of service delivery.

-The role and scope of the elected councilor has over the years changed most markedly.
+The role and scope of the elected councilor have over the years changed most markedly.
 Most of our councilors carry a lot of financial obligations which go unnoticed and unreported.
 I thank you for your sacrifices in going way beyond your means in dealing with municipal matters.